Map showing the Western Plateau in relation to the geology and contours. For a key to the geology see the BGS map viewer.

 To the west of Cambridge, between the Ouse Valley to the north and the Cam Valley to the south, lies an undulating plateau known for its ‘boulder clay’ woodlands, giving a clue to the reason for this higher land.

 Boulder Clay is a previous name for the Glacial Till deposits left after glaciers have retreated, leaving a variety of material ‘dropped’ as the ice melted.
-These deposits probably date from the last time that glaciers covered Cambridgeshire – the Anglian glaciation which occurred about 480,000 years ago (during the Pleistocene Period).
+These deposits date from the last time that glaciers covered this part of Cambridgeshire – the Anglian glaciation which occurred about 450,000 years ago (during the Pleistocene epoch).
 Influenced by the land that the ice has passed over, the till in this area is mostly a chalky clay but with some sand in places and larger rocks including scattered boulders, the latter sometimes brought from many miles away by the ice.

 The till in this area overlies a series of rock units mostly dating from the Cretaceous Period but some older, from the Jurassic.
 In places the glacial deposits are very thick but in others the older rocks are at the surface.
 These are mostly clays, although the chalk underlies the south of the plateau and there is a band of sandstone representing the north eastern extent of the Greensand Ridge, better known from Bedfordshire.